google/graphicsfuzz/docs/glsl-fuzz-walkthrough.md

 * `<variant>_nondet1.png` (only for `NONDET` status)
 * `<variant>_nondet2.png` (only for `NONDET` status)

-`<variant>.info.json` contains results overview encoded in JSON.
-It looks like the following:
+`<variant>.info.json` describes the result of running the variant shader, in the following JSON format:

 ```shell
 {